Armenian genocide recognition: Turkey

 The verdict of the Istanbul trials, held by the Ottoman government in 1919–1920, acknowledged the massacre of Armenians as "war crimes", and sentenced the perpetrators to death.
 However, in 1921, during the resurgence of the Turkish National Movement, amnesty was given to those found guilty.
-Thereafter, the Turkish government, under Mustafa Kemal Atatürk, adopted a policy of denial.
+According to Jason D. Antos, "every other Turkish government" denied the genocide.

 A major obstacle for wider recognition of the genocide in the world is the official position of Turkey, which rests on the assumption that the deportation of Armenians was a legitimate state action.
 According to the Turkish government, the events of 1915 were a "tragedy" that resulted in "the loss of many innocent lives" but they cannot be described as a genocide.

 In April 2006, the Turkish Human Rights Association (IHD) recognized the events as a genocide.

 In December 2008, a group of Turkish intellectuals launched an online petition – named the "I Apologize" campaign ('Özür Diliyorum' in Turkish) – for people wanting to apologize in a personal capacity.
 The writers of the petition used the word "the Great Catastrophe" regarding the events.
 The petition gained upwards of 10,000 signatures in a matter of days.
 In the face of a backlash, then Turkish president Abdullah Gül defended the petition, citing freedom of speech.
 An opposition group soon launched a website raising an even higher number of signatures.
-Recep Tayyip Erdogan, at the time Prime Minister, denied there was anything to apologize for, but also didn't oppose the campaign and a national debate ensued.
+Recep Tayyip Erdogan, at the time prime minister, denied there was anything to apologize for, but also didn't oppose the campaign and a national debate ensued.

 Since the "I Apologize" campaign in 2008, every year on April 24, commemoration ceremonies for the genocide are held in several Turkish cities.
 They started at Taksim Square in Istanbul in 2008, mainly as a result of the nationwide discussion that came after the assassination of Hrant Dink and then spread to Ankara, Diyarbakır, İzmir, Malatya, and Mersin in the following years.
 The commemorations draw increasing support each year.

 Below are the questions asked and the percentages of the answers given in a 2014 poll for The Centre for Economics and Foreign Policy Studies (EDAM), a Turkish think-tank:

 Answers to the poll varied greatly depending on the political party, from 4.6% of MHP voters who recognize the Armenian genocide to 24.4% of BDP voters.
 Excluding "No idea/No response", 51% of CHP voters and 44% of BDP voters answered that "Turkey should apologize for the Armenians that lost their lives" or "Turkey should express its regret over the Armenians that lost their lives in 1915 but should not apologize".